HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 - First option is to deploy using the DXClient container package.
 DXClient is packaged as a container that you can run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
 For more information, see [DXClient installation using container package](#installing-dxclient-using-the-container-package-from-hcl-software-portal).

-!!!warning "Podman is currently known to not work with the container version of DXClient.
-Docker is recommended when using the containerized DXClient."
+!!!warning "Recent changes to Podman introduced by RedHat have caused a compatibility issue with the container implementation of DXClient.
+HCL is currently investigating how this might be resolved, but until further notice, Docker is recommended for using the DXClient container implementation."

 - The alternative option is to deploy DXClient as native JavaScript code.
 Users who want to use this deployment option must install their own Node.js and Node Package Manager (npm) runtime environment in the correct version.
 Users must also install the required dependencies.
 For more information, see [DXClient installation using native js package](#installing-dxclient-using-the-native-javascript-package-from-hcl-software-portal).